OML-Team/open-metric-learning/docs/readme/examples_source/extractor/train_val_pl_ddp.md

 from torch.optim import Adam

 from oml import datasets as d
-from oml.lightning.modules.extractor import ExtractorModuleDDP from oml.lightning.callbacks.metric import MetricValCallback from oml.losses import TripletLossWithMiner from oml.metrics import EmbeddingMetrics from oml.miners import AllTripletsMiner
+from oml.lightning import ExtractorModuleDDP from oml.lightning import MetricValCallback from oml.losses import TripletLossWithMiner from oml.metrics import EmbeddingMetrics from oml.miners import AllTripletsMiner